vfeng2023/AI/README.md

 # AI
- Coursework for AI 1 and AI 2 at TJHSST
+Vivian Feng's projects for AI 1 and AI 2 at TJHSST. awesomepotato2016 is another account of mine own.